linhandev/SlicerMedSAM/README.md

-# SlicerEISeg
+# SlicerMedSAM
-3D slicer extension for interactive medical image segmentation
+3D slicer extension for Segment Anything in Medical Imaging